anthony-keogh/Azure-datascience-project-1/README.md

 This is a demo project to highlight how I would conduct a Data Science Project for a electric car company.
 For this project I have chosen General Motors as they are an emerging choice for consumers who want to buy an electric car
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

+Status of project: Ongoing (Still collecting, manipulating and cleaning data for accurate readings)

 ![Optional Text](../master/main-folder/static/img/data-science-logo.png)